tpmor-546/statistics/README.md

 # statistics
-repository of biostatistics tutorials for students
+repository of biostatistics tutorials for students in R markdown format for RStudio